synopsys-sig-community/synopsys-azure-templates/README.md

 ## Getting Started

+These templates are intended as a working reference implementation of an Coverity / Coverity on Polaris deployment, including python scripts that help to fulfill a number of key integration use cases.

+The templates may be copied directly to your project, reviewed and potentially edited, or they may be copied to a central location and then referenced by your pipeline jobs with minimal changes to the project pipelines directly.
+This is the preferred mode of usage, as the templates are intended to be generalized (or, generalizable for your environment) and jsut "drop in" to many situations.

+It is not recommended that you invoke the templates from the Synopsys repository directly, as this could introduce sudden breaking changes into your environment, even with the most careful considerations not to introduce such changes.

 To use these templates you must first configure access to them.
 In the following example we show how to configure direct access to this github repo, but it is recommended that you clone this repo and use your own.

 A reference like the following must be made in your pipeline: